MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 `<CodeMethod>`:  References a static method of a .NET class.

-The `<CodeMethod>` tag must have a pair of `<Name>` tags that specify the name of the new method and a pair of `<GetCodeReference>` tags that specify the code in which the method is defined.
+The `<CodeMethod>` tag must have a `<Name>` tag that specifies the name of the new method and a `<GetCodeReference>` tag that specifies the code in which the method is defined.

-For example, the **Mode** property of directories (`System.IO.DirectoryInfo` objects) is a code property defined in the PowerShell FileSystem provider.
+For example, the **Mode** property of `System.IO.DirectoryInfo` objects is a code property defined in the PowerShell FileSystem provider.

 ```xml
 <Type>